2006 Indianapolis 500: First half

 All 33 drivers began the race in rows of three, and Castroneves pulled ahead of pole sitter Hornish Jr. entering the first turn.
 Hornish Jr. would eventually fall to the third position behind Wheldon, who was 0.1285 seconds behind Castroneves by the end of the opening lap.
 The first yellow flag of the race was issued on the second lap, when Bucknum lost control of his car in turn two and spun, unintentionally collecting his teammate Chesson in the process.
 Both drivers slammed the outside wall and retired from the race, though neither driver was injured.
 Castroneves continued to lead the race during the first rolling restart on lap 7, though he was overtaken by Wheldon three laps later.
 As Castroneves was relegated outside the top five positions, Wheldon led 25 consecutive laps.

 On lap 23, Medeiros and P. J. Jones entered pit road, marking the beginning of green-flag pit stops.
 A lap later, Medeiros became the third retiree of the race, suffering from electrical issues.
 Wheldon elected to stay out until lap 35, giving up the lead to Hornish Jr. for three laps and Kanaan for one lap before regaining the lead on lap 39.
 After pit stops ended, a long period of green-flag racing ensued; Wheldon used this period to his advantage, lengthening his lead over Dixon (who passed Hornish Jr. for the second position on lap 65) to 20.6733 seconds.
 Foyt, Stéphan Grégoire, and Luyendyk Jr., all of whom struggled with handling issues, retired from the race on the 43rd, 49th, and 54th laps, respectively.
-The yellow flag wouldn't fly again until lap 67, when Tomas Scheckter's car broke loose exiting the fourth turn and backed into the outside SAFER barrier.
+The yellow flag would not fly again until lap 67, when Tomas Scheckter's car broke loose exiting the fourth turn and backed into the outside SAFER barrier.
 Scheckter then slammed into the attenuator on pit lane.
 Moments after the crash, Jaques Lazier ran over Scheckter's rear wing and sent it high in the air and into the grandstands behind pit lane.
 Five fans were injured in the incident, though none received serious injuries.
 Racing resumed on lap 76, and Wheldon preserved his lead after he and many other drivers entered pit road for four tires and fuel.